apache/flink-connector-http/docs/content.zh/docs/connectors/table/http.md

 When the HTTP response cannot be deserialized, then the `http-completion-state` will be `UNABLE_TO_DESERIALIZE_RESPONSE` and the `error-string` will be the response body.

-When a http lookup call fails and populates the metadata columns with the error information, the expected enrichment columns from the http call are not populated, this means that they will be null for nullable columns and hold a default value for the type for non-nullable columns.
+When a HTTP lookup call fails and populates the metadata columns with the error information, the expected enrichment columns from the HTTP call are not populated, this means that they will be null for nullable columns and hold a default value for the type for non-nullable columns.

 If you are using the Table API `TableResult` and have an `await` with a timeout, this Timeout exception will cause the job to terminate,